 The threat from adversaries in this rapidly evolving operational domain is real and it is here now.
 If we fail to understand how to operate in space, how to integrate space with all domains and integrate with Allies’ and Partners’ space capabilities, we will lose our competitive edge.

-Over the past 2 years, DSEI have been working in close partnership with the MoD’s Space Directorate, as they have taken crucial steps in the development of a coherent strategy to understand and operate in Space, to protect UK and allied interests.
+DSEI has been working in close partnership with the MoD’s Space Directorate, as they have taken crucial steps in the development of a coherent strategy to understand and operate in Space, to protect UK and allied interests.
 We will continue to work with the Directorate in the coming years as well as UK Space Command, scheduled for IOC in 2022, to help deliver the international industry engagement that will be vital to their success.

-The Space Hub Theatre at DSEI, led by Air Vice-Marshal Harv Smyth, Director MoD Space Directorate, and Air Vice-Marshal Paul Godfrey, Commander UK Space Command, will provide important clarification on how UK Space Command will operate as a Joint Command, staffed by personnel from the Royal Navy, British Army, Royal Air Force, the Civil Service, and key partners across the commercial sector.
+The Space Hub Theatre at DSEI 2021, led by Air Vice-Marshal Harv Smyth, Director MoD Space Directorate, and Air Vice-Marshal Paul Godfrey, Commander UK Space Command, provided important clarification on how UK Space Command will operate as a Joint Command, staffed by personnel from the Royal Navy, British Army, Royal Air Force, the Civil Service, and key partners across the commercial sector.